 Trade Career: John has spent most of his career in international trade.
 Outside of a year as a dispatcher for the Montgomery Ward Auto Club and a year of floor sales at Marshall Field’s, every job he’s had has been in the world of cargo transportation, on one side of the desk or the other.
 He started part time, as a youngster, in the wine and beer distributorship of Louis Glunz Inc., where his mom ran the import desk.
 He then joined her at Nettles and Company, a freight forwarder where he continued part time through both high school and college.
-John then worked in the import departments at Phoenix International, Universal Transcontinental Corp, Wilson-UTC, Foreign Forwarding, and Schenker… then switched to the shipper-side of the desk, becoming Central Transportation Manager at UOP Inc, then freight buyer for Pentair Electronic Packaging, and finally regional trade compliance manager in Pentair’s corporate law department, where he currently teaches Customs compliance and manages other related import/export regulations as an internal consultant, before going on to do independent consulting as a trainer for DTTS Trade Compliance Seminars.
+John then worked in the import departments at Phoenix International, Universal Transcontinental Corp, Wilson-UTC, Foreign Forwarding, and Schenker… then switched to the shipper-side of the desk, becoming Central Transportation Manager at UOP Inc, then freight buyer for Pentair Electronic Packaging, then a dozen years as regional trade compliance manager in Pentair’s corporate law department, where he taught Customs compliance and managed other related import/export regulations as an internal consultant, before going on to do independent consulting as a trainer for DTTS Trade Compliance Seminars.

 Journalism: John got his first taste of writing in high school, then dove into publicity for PRP, MSAP and other theatrical groups.
 As a very minor Republican party official (a precinct captain, campaign volunteer, and finally Milwaukee County Republican Party Chairman) he wrote brochures and op/eds for the party, for candidates and political groups including local chapters of the Young Americans for Freedom, Independent Ethnic Americans for Reagan, and the Ethnic American Committee.
 Having occasionally raised the roof at conventions and banquets, he is occasionally available as a public speaker (or roof-raiser) as well.
 He started writing a regular column at Illinois Review in 2009, now producing approximately fifty magazine-length articles (2000 to 3000 words) per year, ranging from current events to history, from economics to foreign policy, and occasionally venturing into the worlds of humor and fiction, as with his Chicago Dictionary series, Greco the Mob Boss series, and of course, the Tales of Little Pavel.